seveas/python-hpilo/docs/index.rst

 This module will make it easy for you to access the Integrated Lights Out management interface of your HP hardware.
-It supports iLO, iLO 2 and iLO 3 and It uses the XML interface to access and change the iLO.
+It supports iLO, iLO 2 and iLO 3 and uses the XML interface to access and change the iLO.

 The complete API is described in the :doc:`iLO class API reference </ilo>`.
 All functions return structured data based on the XML returned by the iLO.
 See